top of page

 House Bill 64 (HB64) Under existing law, certain persons are prohibited from owning, possessing, or having under their control a pistol or other firearm.
 This bill would provide that no alien who is in the United States unlawfully or through a nonimmigrant visa provided by the federal government may own, possess, or have under his or her control a pistol or other firearm.
 This bill would provide persons in violation of this provision are guilty of a Class C felony.
 This bill would also make nonsubstantive, technical revisions to update the existing code language to current style.

-4/5/23 - HB64 heard in the Alabama House Judiciary Committee
+Alabama House Judiciary Committee - HB64

 HB64 In The News